Bayesian and Frequentist Inference for Synthetic Controls: The Bayesian Synthetic Control

 and

 where $\Phi^{MLE}_{T_0+1,J}$ denotes the MLE finite sample distribution and $Q_{T_0+1,J}$ the Bayes posterior predictive distribution. \end{theorem}

 Theorem \ref{thm_bvm} imposes strong conditions on the class of priors necessary to approximate the MLE distribution.
 In particular, it is key that we choose the $\mu_j$ in the simplex and in a way that recovers the treated unit factor loading.
 The requirement that such a sequence of priors exists is motivated by our characterization conditions in Theorem \ref{thm_sc}.
-In the same spirit as in the frequentist synthetic control, if the Bayesian synthetic control is unable to find implicit weights and a prior that replicate the treated unit outcomes in the pre-treatment period, then it is likely the Bayesian synthetic control will be biased in the same as the frequentist synthetic control.
+In the same spirit as in the frequentist synthetic control, if the Bayesian synthetic control is unable to find implicit weights that replicate the treated unit outcomes in the pre-treatment period, then it is likely the Bayesian synthetic control will be biased as the model is miss-specified.

 The other requirement in the proof of Theorem \ref{thm_bvm} is that the Bayesian posterior is Gaussian.
 While this requirement is important for the proof method, which relies on the analytical form of the KL divergence between Gaussian distributions, it is not a necessary requirement.
 A more general result could be derived by imposing weaker restrictions on the functional form and the second moments of the posterior distribution.